OpenDriveLab/DriveLM/README.md

 | **DriveLM 2023** | nuScenes| **:boom: VQA+Description** | **:boom:Perception, Prediction and Planning Logic** | 30k frame, 600k text|**:heavy_check_mark:** Mid August|

 </center>

+#### In the view of general VLM
+- Structured-reasoning, Tree-of-Thought testbench

+#### In the view of autonomous driving
+- Full-stack, completeness in functionality (covering perception, prediction and planning)
+- Reasoning for future events that does not even happened
+  - Many "what if"-style question, imagine the future by language
+- Task-driven Decomposition.One scene-level text-goal into multiple frame-level trajectory & planning-text